-And, believe me, absence does make the heart grow founder.
+Believe me, absence does make the heart grow fonder.
 My best friend of 20 years and I barely hung out or talked when I moved.
-We were just busy with other things, but now we talk weekly if not more.
+We were just busy with other things.
+But now we talk weekly, if not more.
 And when we see each other we have THE BEST time!
 It took being a thousand miles apart to realize how blessed we were to have each other.

 Striving to be a better person is a good thing.

 When my nephew was born, I swore to myself that I would be a big part of his life.
 I would be someone he could always rely on.
 And I would make sure he knew how much I loved him.
 Even with the distance, I’ve worked hard to keep that promise.
 And I try to see him at least once a year, if not more.